 The site is located on the corner of Wellingford Street, a City-maintained collector street, and Hershey Street, a City-maintained local street.
 In accordance with City Ordinances and the City's WALKS Policy, CDOT is coordinating with the petitioner to provide an 8-foot planting strip and 6-foot sidewalk along the site's frontage of Wellingford Street and Hershey Street.
 Additionally, CDOT is coordinating with the petitioner to provide ADA-compliant curb ramps at the intersection of Hershey Street and Wellingford Street and on each side of the storm water culvert located adjacent to this site.
-Site plan revisions are needed to meet ordinance requirements and the outstanding items including, but not limited to, dedication of the appropriate right-of-way and relocating the curbline on Wellingford Street.
+All outstanding CDOT comments have been addressed.